jackm245/aminaseninja.github.io/_posts/2018-03-13-Python-Lesson-2.md

 <br>Finding out these shortcuts took my a while to research, it really made me persevere when things didnt go my way however.

 <br>However, our task for the lesson was to create our name using bubble writing.
-I had already written my name in my first lesson, I have written a blog on it  <a href="https://jackm245.github.io/python-lesson-1/"> Here </a>
+I had already written my name in my first lesson, I have written a blog on it  <a href="https://jackm245.github.io/python-lesson-1/"> </a> <p class="b">Here </p>
 <img src="https://github.com/jackm245/jackm245.github.io/blob/master/images/3tri%2Csqu%2Cpen.PNG?raw=true">
 Next we were to create a sort of formula for an “n” sides shape.
 This used variables.
 We had two variables, length and sides.
 Using everything I have learnt so far, my code then looked like this: